 Cyber Solidarity Act

-The EU Cyber Solidarity Act is a Regulation proposed by the European Commission that would outline various measures to strengthen cyber solidarity and improve coordinated preparedness, detection and response to cybersecurity threats and incidents within the Union.
+Cyber Solidarity Act outlines various measures to strengthen cyber solidarity and improve coordinated preparedness, detection and response to cybersecurity threats and incidents within the EU.
 The Act specifically covers situational awareness, information sharing, and support for cybersecurity incident preparedness and response measures.
-The proposal consists of three main reforms: European Cybersecurity Alert System (European Cyber Shield), Cybersecurity Emergency Mechanism, and European Cybersecurity Incident Review Mechanism.
+The Act consists of three main reforms: European Cybersecurity Alert System, Cybersecurity Emergency Mechanism, and European Cybersecurity Incident Review Mechanism.

 What does this mean?

-- The European Cybersecurity Alert System (or European Cyber Shield as used in the Commission’s proposal) would be a platform consisting of national and cross-border cyber hubs (security operation centers).
-These hubs would utilize state-of-the-art technology to detect, analyze and process data on cybersecurity threats and incidents across the Union and provide real-time information to authorities and other relevant entities.
-EU Member States would designate national cyber hubs, and the cross-border hubs would consist of three or more national hubs.
+- The European Cybersecurity Alert System is a platform consisting of national and cross-border cyber hubs (security operation centers).
+These hubs utilize state-of-the-art technology to detect, analyze and process data on cybersecurity threats and incidents across the EU and provide real-time information to authorities and other relevant entities.
+EU Member States designate the national cyber hubs, and the cross-border hubs consist of three or more national hubs.

-- The Cybersecurity Emergency Mechanism would be established to support EU Member States and other users in the preparation, response, mitigation, and recovery relating to significant, large-scale, and large-scale equivalent cybersecurity incidents.
-The Mechanism would provide support in three main areas:
+- The Cybersecurity Emergency Mechanism supports EU Member States and other users in the preparation, response, mitigation, and recovery relating to significant, large-scale, and large-scale equivalent cybersecurity incidents.
+The Mechanism provides support in three main areas:

 - preparedness actions, such as voluntary coordinated preparedness testing of entities operating in highly critical sectors;